 - Sockets may be reclaimed after 2 minutes of inactivity; any socket operation keeps the socket alive for a further 2 minutes.

 socket.gethostbyaddr()is not implemented in Python.
-If you are trying to send mail using the Python SMTP standard library (
+You can still use the Python SMTP standard library (

-# Open a connection to my mail server s = smtplib.SMTP('smtp.mailhostingcompany.net', 587, "mymailhostname")
+# Open a connection to my mail server s = smtplib.SMTP('smtp.mailhostingcompany.net', 587)

 Using sockets with the development server